strontic/strontic.github.io/xcyclopedia/library/Hydrogen.dll-86F7A0FEDCED9116849208B8C7B5701F.md

 ## Possible Misuse

 *The following table contains possible examples of `Hydrogen.dll` being misused.
-While `Hydrogen.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Hydrogen.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --